LiveLike/livelike-docs/docs/Platform/third-party-integrations/segment/sync-segment-audiences-with-livelike-user-groups.md

 Segment users can be mapped to LiveLike profiles via the `livelike_profile_id` or `custom_id` properties on the Segment user.

-If an incoming Segment user does not contain a `livelike_profile_id` or `custom_id` property, the system will automatically create a new <Glossary>Profile</Glossary>.

-* If there is a `nickname` field on the Segment user, it will be assigned to the new LiveLike profile.
-* If no nickname is provided, the system will generate a random nickname.
-This is the same as if a profile had been created through the API or SDK without a nickname.

 ## Setting up group sync

 1. Create your audience in Segment.
 Define who you want to target using events, traits, or existing data.

 2. Create the corresponding group on LiveLike.
 Enable Segment Sync and configure the audience ID (starting with `aud_`) from Segment.

    <Image align="center" border={false} src="https://files.readme.io/1eb65e9769b77bff449af608b5a4568544f90628a103484ef805649b38625161-Screenshot_2025-10-17_at_12.53.03_PM.png" />